 Tobias is a PhD student who is interested in evolutionary biology and the development of new computational tools.
 He primarily works with genomic DNA data and with fossil occurrence data to infer evolutionary patterns and processes.READ MORE

 Tobias is a PhD student in the Antonelli Lab, working in the field of macroevolution.
-During his PhD project “The Rise and Fall of Species” he investigates the dynamics of speciation, extinction and species turn-over on broad taxonomic, geographic and temporal scales.
-Tobias is interested in understanding the impact and role of biotic and abiotic factors that influence, shape and drive the evolution of life on earth.
-To answer these questions, he applies genetic data of the present biodiversity and fossil occurrences of the past, using and developing new bioinformatic approaches that are capable of handling big data.
+His PhD project, “The Rise and Fall of Species”, investigates the dynamics of speciation, extinction and species turnover on broad taxonomic, geographic and temporal scales.
+Tobias is interested in understanding the impact and role of biotic and abiotic factors that influence, shape and drive the evolution of life on Earth.
+To answer these questions, he uses genetic data from present biodiversity and fossil occurrences of the past, using and developing new bioinformatic approaches that are capable of handling big data.
 He recently finished a Masters programme at the Nordic Academy of Biodiversity and Systematic Studies (NABiS), based at Gothenburg University, Sweden.
-During his Master’s project Tobias developed a new approach which increases the utility of NGS data for resolving phylogenies of recently diverged taxa.
+During his Master’s project, Tobias developed a new approach which increases the utility of NGS data for resolving phylogenies of recently diverged taxa.

 Azevedo, Josué Anderson Rêgo

 Josué is a PhD student studying the origin, evolution and biodiversity of Neotropical snakes.READ MORE